luxonis/depthai-python/docs/source/tutorials/low-latency.rst

 .. note::

-  To enable 10Gbps USB3 mode (when using a **USB 3.2 Gen 2** compliant cable), you has to explicitly set it in :code:`Device` constructor:
+  To enable 10Gbps USB3 mode (when using a **USB 3.2 Gen 2** compliant cable), you have to explicitly set it in :code:`Device` constructor:

   .. code-block:: python